Bubble tea: China

-In China, young people's growing obsession with bubble tea has shaped their way of social interaction.
+In China, it is said that young people's growing obsession with bubble tea has shaped their way of social interaction.
 Buying someone a cup of bubble tea has become a new way of informally thanking someone.
-It is also a favoured topic among friends and on social media.
+It is also a favored topic among friends and on social media.
+It is not uncommon for people to wait in lines of up to an hour at popular locations in order to take photos of their order.
+Boba tea as it has recently become a status symbol used to express a person's urban identity online.

 Japan

-Bubble tea first entered Japan by the late 1990s, but it failed to leave a lasting impression on the public markets.
-It was not until the 2010s when the bubble tea trend finally swept Japan.
+Bubble tea first entered Japan in the late 1990s, but it failed to leave a lasting impression on the public markets.
+This is partly because the Japanese saw bubble tea as a hybrid between a dessert and drink because of the tapioca, and were unsure of how to market it.
+Moreover, two other desserts entered the market at the same time, and outshone bubble tea.
+Thus, it was not until the 2010s that the bubble tea trend finally swept Japan.
 Shops from Taiwan, Korea, and China, as well as local brands, began to pop up in cities, and bubble tea has remained one of the hottest trends since then.
 Bubble tea has become so commonplace among teenagers that teenage girls in Japan invented a slang for it: tapiru (タピる).
 The word is short for drinking tapioca tea in Japanese, and it won first place in a survey of "Japanese slang for middle school girls" in 2018.
 A bubble tea theme park was open for a limited time in 2019 in Harajuku, Tokyo.

 Singapore

 Known locally in Chinese as 泡泡茶 (pào pào chá), bubble tea is loved by many in Singapore.
 The drink was sold in Singapore as early as 1992 and became phenomenally popular among young people in 2001.
 This soon ended because of the intense competition and price wars among shops.
-As a result, most bubble tea shops closed and bubble tea lost its popularity by 2003.
+As a result, most bubble tea shops closed, and bubble tea lost its popularity by 2003.
 When Taiwanese chains like Koi and Gong Cha came to Singapore in 2007 and 2009, the beverage experienced only short resurgences in popularity.
 In 2018, interest in bubble tea rose again at an unprecedented speed in Singapore, as new brands like The Alley and Tiger Sugar entered the market; social media also played an important role in driving this renaissance of bubble tea.